aslezar/Distributed-Chat-Appication/README.md

 # Distributed Chat Application | VibeTalk

-The backend is distributed and horiziontally scalable.

-This is Distributed Chat application, Users can talk in real time. i implemented this because i am curious i how distributed systems work, how they coordinate, what problems they faced and the besy way to do it, is by doing it so i started this project.
-My first intial target is hanlind 10K online users.
-I have documented my learning jouney and problems i faced in this readme itself.

-The backend is distributed & horizontally scalable.
-Technology used in backend Socket.io, redis(cache & pub/sub to maintain consistency among different servers), haproxy (for loadbalancer), mongodb(for persistence).
+The backend is distributed and horizontally scalable using RabbitMQ for message parsing.In the backend, I'm using Socket.io, Redis (cache), and RabbitMQ (message buffering).
+The servers don't need to maintain consistency with each other.
+It is all handled by RabbitMQ Queue Bindings.
+See [Architecture](#architecture).

 ## Features

-- Designed for 10K online users
-- Uses rabbitmq to send message.
+- Supports one-to-one communication and group chats with full data persistence.
+- Uses RabbitMq for message buffering and user sessions tracking.
-- Utilizes bucketing strategy to store, retrieve, and send messages faster and more efficiently
+- Utilizes bucketing strategy to store, retrieve, and send messages faster and more efficiently.

-## Before Starting This I Did Not Know

-- How RabbitMQ works
-- AMQP Protocol
-- How different distributed systems coordinate.
-- Different Schema design patterns like bucket, tree, approximation, and attribute
-- MongoDB ObjectId contains a timestamp, making them roughly sortable based on creation time, which is suitable for this case.

-                    !!
-Now I know all of these! 😄
+- No complex setup to track user sessions.
+- Server don't need to maintain consistency with each other.

 ## Architecture

 ![Architecture Diagram](images/image.png)

+- Every Server Node, Uses its own exclusive queue.
+- When a user connects to a server node, its binds the queue to the exchange by userId.
+- Exchange send the message for a user to every queue binded by its userId.
+- Server then sends the message to the user using websocket.
+- When a node is down, all the queues and bindings are automatically removed, saving resources and all the users are directed to other active nodes by the load balancer.

 ## Problems I Faced